osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 When using Communities, you must [assign users to roles](xref:managecommunityusers#assign-user-roles) that grant permissions for certain types of actions.
 The following roles are possible:

-## Community Owner

-The tenant who created the community.
-Currently, only this one tenant can be the Community Owner.
-Any tenant granted the Communities entitlement <!--this needs a link or more explanation> can create a community.
-By default, the Account Administrator is granted the privilege to create communities.

-## Account Administrator

-A tenant-level role assigned to users within a tenant that allows those users to administer their own tenant.
-Note that this user role will eventually be renamed "Tenant Administrator".

-## Data Steward

-A role granted the privilege to share a tenant’s data with any community to which they belong.
-A data steward can grant this sharing privilege to other roles.

 ## Community Member

 The role representing a user in the community authorized to read any data shared in the community.

+## Data Steward

+A role granted the privilege to share a tenant’s data with any community to which the data steward belongs.
+A data steward can grant this sharing privilege (that is, the data steward role) to other roles.

 ## Community Moderator

 The role assigned to a user within a community "member tenant" who manages the community for their tenant.
-Usually, a Community Moderator is the person who accepted the invitation on behalf of his or her community.
+Usually, a Community Moderator is the person who accepted the invitation on behalf of his or her tenant.
 This user must also be an Account Administrator within their own tenant.

 The Community Moderator's primary purpose is to manage what users from their tenant have access to the community.
 Community Moderators have all the privileges of a Community Member, plus the ability to: